gemini-oss/rego/docs/pkg/google/README.md

     ThumbnailLink                string               `json:"thumbnailLink,omitempty"`                // A short-lived link to the file's thumbnail, if available.
 Typically lasts on the order of hours.
 Only populated when the requesting app can access the file's content.
     IconLink                     string               `json:"iconLink,omitempty"`                     // A static, unauthenticated link to the file's icon.
     Shared                       bool                 `json:"shared,omitempty"`                       // Whether the file has been shared.
 Not populated for items in shared drives.
-    LastModifyingUser            User                 `json:"lastModifyingUser,omitempty"`            // The user who last modified the file.
+    LastModifyingUser            FileUser             `json:"lastModifyingUser,omitempty"`            // The user who last modified the file.
-    Owners                       []User               `json:"owners,omitempty"`                       // The owners of the file.
+    Owners                       []FileUser           `json:"owners,omitempty"`                       // The owners of the file.
 Currently, only certain legacy files may have more than one owner.
 Not populated for items in shared drives.
     HeadRevisionID               string               `json:"headRevisionId,omitempty"`               // The ID of the file's head revision.
 This field is only populated for files with content stored in Drive; it is not populated for Google Docs or shortcut files.
-    SharingUser                  User                 `json:"sharingUser,omitempty"`                  // The user who shared the file with the requesting user, if applicable.
+    SharingUser                  FileUser             `json:"sharingUser,omitempty"`                  // The user who shared the file with the requesting user, if applicable.
     WebViewLink                  string               `json:"webViewLink,omitempty"`                  // A link for opening the file in a relevant Google editor or viewer in a browser.
     WebContentLink               string               `json:"webContentLink,omitempty"`               // A link for downloading the content of the file in a browser.
 This is only available for files with binary content in Drive.
     Size                         string               `json:"size,omitempty"`                         // The size of the file's content in bytes.
 This is only applicable to files with binary content in Drive.